vpsfreecz/vpsadminos/docs/user-guide/containers.md

 ```

 The template is extracted into a ZFS dataset that becomes the container's rootfs.
-Then we have a standard LXC configuration, followed by a config for *osctld*.
+Then there is a standard LXC configuration, followed by a config for *osctld*.
 The container's existence is defined by that config.
 And the last entry is the
 log file, where you can find errors if the container cannot be started.